 - What the Color of the Twist Tie on Bread Packaging Signifies

 - Why a Baker’s Dozen is 13 Instead of 12

 - Why Garlic Makes Your Breath Smell Bad

 - The Red Juice in Raw Red Meat is Not Blood

 - The presence of methanethiol in the urine of someone who has recently eaten asparagus was first discovered by M. Nencki in 1891.

 - The chemical compounds which cause the smell in urine from eating asparagus can appear as soon as fifteen minutes after a person eats asparagus.

 - Asparagus belongs to the same family as lilies.
-Once the asparagus buds themselves start to open, the shoots themselves become unpalatable and woody, so typically only young asparagus shoots are used for eating, making all asparagus eaters baby killers.
+Once the asparagus buds start to open, the shoots become unpalatable and woody, so typically only young asparagus shoots are used for eating, making all asparagus eaters baby killers.